viet34tqc/notebook/interview.md

 TLDR:

-- `dns-prefetch` & `preconnect` are for high priority but indirectly-called third-party domains like CDNs or external plugins.
+- `dns-prefetch` & `preconnect` are for high priority resources from a domain but you don't know what exactly what it is, you just know that you are going to download them from that domain.
-- `preload` is for resources with high priority but loaded inside stylesheets or scripts like above-the-fold CSS background images or fonts.
+- `preload` is for resources with high priority but loaded inside stylesheets or scripts like above-the-fold CSS background images or custom fonts.
 For image in the markup, preload has little effect
 - `prefetch` is for low priority files very likely needed soon, like HTML, CSS or images used on subsequent pages.
 - `dns-prefetch` & `preconnect` reference just the domain name, like 'https://example.com', whereas `preload` and `prefetch` reference a specific file, like header-logo.svg. `prerender` references an entire page, like blog.html.
 - `dns-prefetch` & `preconnect` should also be used sparingly as some web browsers may limit the number of preemptive connections.